byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Pro-biotic Eco-enzyme Benefits:*

 ***Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.***

-***Deliciously rich, gourmet food for the micro-biome of the skin.
-The lightweight essence is readily accepted and absorbed, immediately seeping deep into the skin.***

 **Stable**- If the ferment is full of its necessary nutrients, it can survive even at pH value below 3.5, this ferment usually produces a beautiful safe and stable pH range of 4.5-5.
 The fermentation can remain active even at temperatures as high as 100C.